galaxysd/GalaxyCodeBases/README.md

 ## Quickstart

 First, include the files from `dist/` in your project.
-They'll need to be included *after* jQuery.
 Example:

 ```html
 <link rel="stylesheet" href="TagSelect.min.css">